aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 == Representing Entities

-Up until now, we have always generically talked about the "subject" and the "object" of a simple sentence, we will now take some time to explain what we mean by those terms.
+Up until now, we have always generically talked about the "subject" and the "object" of a simple sentence, it is now time to explain exactly what we mean by those terms.

 ==== Noun Phrases

 In English, the subject and the object of a sentence are "noun phrases".
-A phrase is a syntactic structure that does not express a complete thought; in particular: a noun phrase is a phrase that performs the same function as a noun.
+A phrase is a syntactic structure that (unlike a sentence) does not express a complete thought; in particular: a noun phrase is a phrase that performs the same function as a noun.

-A general test for whether a part of a sentence counts as a noun phrase is to replace it with a pronoun and to see if the sentence still makes sense; for instance in the sentence "the quick brown fox jumps over the lazy dog" there are two noun phrases: "the quick brown fox" and "the lazy dog", the sentence's structure is equivalent to: "_it_ jumps over the lazy dog" or "the quick brown fox jumps over _it_", or even "_it_ jumps over _it_".
+A general test for whether a part of a sentence counts as a noun phrase is to replace it with a pronoun and to see if the sentence still makes sense; for instance in the sentence "the quick brown fox jumps over the lazy dog" there are two noun phrases: "the quick brown fox" and "the lazy dog", the sentence's structure is equivalent to: "_it_ jumps over the lazy dog" or to: "the quick brown fox jumps over _it_", or even to: "_it_ jumps over _it_".

 A linguistic head (or nucleus) of a phrase is the part that determines the syntactic category of that phrase, in the case of a noun phrase the head would be a noun (or any smaller noun phrase).
 In the noun phrase "the lazy dog" the head is "dog".